opennetworkinglab/int-host-reporter/README.md

 - `switches` - the list of switches in the network.
 In the case of host-INT, the virtual switch (CNI datapath) is also defined as the switch.
 Thus, this section should contain each network switch plus all the hosts, where the Kubernetes is running on.
 - `hosts` - the list of hosts in the network.
-In the case of host-INT, the Kubernetes nodes SHOULD NOT be defined as hosts (see the above bullet).
-The `hosts` section should only contain servers attached to the network switches.
+In the case of host-INT, the `hosts` section should contain all servers attached to the network, except those being used as K8s nodes.
 - `subnets` - the list of subnets in the network.
 In the case of host-INT, it should contain the subnet used to interconnect Kubernetes nodes, as well as the all the Pod subnets (the range of IP addresses, from which the Pod IPs are assigned from).
 Typically, a CNI will use a single IP subnet per Kubernetes worker, so there should be at least as many subnets defined as the number of Kubernetes workers.
 - `links` - the list of links in the network.
-It represents the links between `switches` and `hosts` as well as `switches` and `subnets`.
+It represents links between 2 switches, between a switch and a host, or between a switch and a subnet - the last way of representing a link is an abstraction introduced by DeepInsight and means that we can access a subnet via a given interface of a switch.
-In the case of host-INT, Pods are not defined as `hosts`, but we use `subnets` to represent the group of Pods attached to the network.
-Therefore, the `links` section should contain the links between virtual switch and a Pod's subnet for each virtual interface configured on the Kubernetes node.
+In the case of host-INT, Pods are not defined as `hosts`, but we use `subnet` to represent the group of Pods attached to the network.
+Therefore, the `links` section should contain the links between a virtual switch and a Pod's subnet for each virtual interface configured on the Kubernetes node.

 As a reference, we provide a sample DI topology file in in the `examples/deepinsight/` directory.

 However, building the DI topology file manually is time-consuming and error-prone.
 Therefore, we have created the `./di gen-topology` script to automate this process.
 You can find the guide how to use this script in [the bf-di-scripts repository](https://github.com/opennetworkinglab/bf-di-scripts/tree/master/4/utility#auto-generate-topology-for-end-host-int).

-## TODOs
+## Current limitations

 - Only IPv4 endpoints are supported.
 - INT Host Reporter only supports UDP/TCP packets; ICMP packets are not reported.